 [cue ominous murder music]

-Suddenly, around week 3 or 4 your darling little angel “wakes up.”
+Suddenly, around week three or four your darling little angel “wakes up.”
 Baby is now more alert and person-y, so that’s good, but also, you’re terrified of her.
 Why?
-Because every afternoon she turns into a fussy, inconsolable, wailing beast – and the spell lasts for hours.
+Because every afternoon she turns into a fussy, inconsolable, wailing beast, and the spell lasts for hours.
 You bounce her, you plead with her, you offer boob after boob after boob, you pace with her…. to no avail.
 Relief finally comes at 1am when she falls asleep, exhausted by her own self, and you stumble into bed, elated yet simultaneously devastated since you know that in just a few hours you’ll have to rouse yourself from your delicious, deep sleep for a feeding.

 This is The Witching Hour.